instead-hub/instead/doc/stead3_en.md

 }
 ```

-Please note that when there is a method onempty, automaticreturn to the
+Please note that when there is a method onempty, automatic return to the
 previous branch is not performed, it is assumed that the method onempty will
 do everything you need.